shogerr/bluprntr/README.md

 2. Start the Server: `node server.js`.
 3. Navigate to a class.
 4. Open the _Developer Tools_ and select the network tab.
+5. Click an class video.
-5. Watch the output in the server that was started.
+6. Watch the output in the server that was started.